aekaplan/aekaplan.github.io/_work/css-workshop.md

 order: 3
 ---

-###Description
-In this [three part workshop](http://www.adamkaplan.me/css-workshop), [Stephanie Briones](http://www.stephaniebriones.com) and I taught how to write better CSS using best practices.
-We covered organization, writing reusable CSS and advanced techniques.
+In this [three part workshop](http://www.adamkaplan.me/css-workshop), [Stephanie Briones](http://www.stephaniebriones.com) and I [covered CSS best practices](https://github.com/aekaplan/css-workshop/blob/gh-pages/README.md) including code organization, reusability and more advanced techniques.

-I also had the opportunity to do this workshop for the [NCSA](http://www.ncsasports.org) front-end developers.
-The [syllabus](https://github.com/aekaplan/css-workshop) is available on GitHub.
+I had the opportunity to give this workshop during an internal [8th Light](https://8thlight.com) event and for the front-end developers at [NCSA](http://www.ncsasports.org).

+I felt that a clear hiearchy and accessible code examples were a priority for this project.
+I chose a simple navigation with links to each day of the workshop and added the ability to copy code examples to the user's clipboard with a simple click.

+In terms of technology, I built this project mobile-first with [Markdown](http://daringfireball.net/projects/markdown), [Sass](http://sass-lang.com) and [Jekyll](http://jekyllrb.com).

 ###Logo
 ![Checklist Logo](/assets/images/work/css-workshop/css-workshop-logo.svg)

 ###Web
-The website was built with [Jekyll](http://jekyllrb.com) and Sass.
-I created a simple navigation for each day of the workshop.
-Code examples have a copy to clipboard button for easy copying.
-Headers have anchors for easily sharing specific sections.

 {% include browser.html image="css-workshop/css-workshop-desktop" %}

 ###Mobile
-Like all my projects, I built this mobile first.
-Read my guide to [responsive design](http://www.adamkaplan.me/grid) to learn more.

 {% include browser.html mobile=true image="css-workshop/css-workshop-mobile" %}
 {% include browser.html mobile=true image="css-workshop/css-workshop-media-mobile" %}